 Ontario wineries give back to communities

-WATERLOO, ON, March 11 /CNW/ - The Ontario wine industry has donated more
+TORONTO, March 11 /CNW/ - The Ontario wine industry has donated more than

-than $50,000 to local food banks including Waterloo through a "Buy Local"
+$50,000 to local food banks including Toronto through a "Buy Local" program

-program launched during the holiday season that was aimed at helping to reduce
+launched during the holiday season that was aimed at helping to reduce hunger.

 For every bottle of VQA wine purchased at an LCBO from November to